 Natalie Haney is a Bible student, advocate, and writer.
 She writes to inspire others to love the Bible and enjoy reading it.
 She believes that the gospel is the power of God to save.
-Natalie is outspoken within the Christian context about the experience of mental ill health.
 Natalie’s devotionals are narrative driven, theologically challenging and purposefully engage with topics of spiritual and physical vulnerability.
+She is outspoken within the Christian context about the community dynamics of mental ill health.
+Natalie sometimes writes about the intersection of faith and cultural phenomena, and also shares reflections from her personal time with the Lord.
+With a special interest in the Semitic context of the Old Testament, you’ll also find historical and Jewish-Christian interfaith elements within her writing.

 “The Gift of Helping” is the 2020 devotional series exploring the spiritual gift of helping and how it applies far beyond the scope of acts of service at church.
 “The gift of helping is a series of scripture meditations that orbits around personal anecdotes about people who have impacted my life by exercising the unassuming gift of helping.
 Be inspired!”